OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/2025/Session 48.md

 	- A leather-bound journal
 		- "*I believe the excavation team in [[Aeor]] is close to finding the Planar Scythe.
 The time has almost come to make use of the bargain with [[Luella the Dawnstealer|Luella]] and release the Shadow That Was.*"
 	- A book called "*The Codex of the Unspoken*"
-		- It seems to be about drawing energy from the Abyss to cast necromantic spells
+		- It seems to be about drawing energy from [[The Abyss]] to cast necromantic spells
 	- A diamond worth 500g 💎 (Chip took this)
 	- A skull of a *Behir* hatchling
 	- Unfinished scrolls from [[Ashcombe Paltimore]]'s office
-	- A bunch of books related to Necromancy, Druids, and the Abyss
+	- A bunch of books related to Necromancy, Druids, and [[The Abyss]]
 	- A book about the [[Matron of Ravens]]
 	- A smut book
 - We arrive back at [[Caliban House]]